A lot or a little?

 What parents need to know

-Parents need to know that this macho sci-fi action adventure has lots of bloody violence -- not to mention artillery and gun fetishism (although, in the end, it's the low-tech death traps that prove most effective...).
+Parents need to know that Predator is a macho sci-fi action adventure with lots of bloody violence -- not to mention artillery and gun fetishism (although, in the end, it's the low-tech death traps that prove most effective...).
 The villain is a laser-wielding alien that cuts down many of the heavily armed heroes, leaving hideously skinned corpses in its wake.
 Lots of strong language; some drinking, smoking, and drug references.
 The lone female character doesn't get much to do compared to star Arnold Schwarzenegger and his fellow male soldiers.

 What's the story?

 Set in the jungles of Latin America, PREDATOR follows a team of super-commandos on a U.S. military rescue mission to liberate hostages taken by leftist guerillas.
 Only after eliminating the guerilla headquarters do the swaggering heroes, led by Dutch (Arnold Schwarzenegger) find out that their target was really a Soviet spy-invasion camp that the Pentagon wanted destroyed after an earlier Green Beret squad went missing.
 Meanwhile, an alien spaceship lands nearby and its deadly occupant observes the bloodshed.
 The creature is a tall, vicious extraterrestrial, and it was what killed the Green Berets.
 Now it's after the commandos, leaving Dutch to figure out how to overcome its invisibility and superior death-ray firepower.
 In the process, he runs out of guns and regresses to basic hand-made booby-traps and snares.